-Table 16 presents estimated costs for the implementation of all priority capital improvements.
+Table 15 presents estimated costs for the implementation of all priority capital improvements.
 Projects and estimated costs for each park are summarized by funding source.
-Total costs for all capital improvements are estimated at nearly \$29 million.
-Many of these projects can be funded by the revenue sources listed in Table 15.
+The costs for all capital improvements will total just over \$11.4 million.
+These projects can be funded by the revenue sources listed in Table 14.